Anish-db13/LGM-VIP_DataScience/README.md

 It is the Neural Network Machine Learning Project MNSIT Handwritten Digit Classification Challenge and using TensorFlow and CNN.
 It has very user friendly interface which is ideal for beginners.

+## Handwritten equation solver using CNN
+Mathematical equation solver using character and symbol recognition using image processing and CNN.